 And remember that these don’t necessarily have to be rules set by the State.

-For example, for a skincare store that aims to be vegan and cruelty-free, you must ensure that you make it a priority not to use any non-vegan ingredients while creating products and never test on animals.
+For example, for a skincare store that aims to be vegan and cruelty-free, you must ensure that you prioritize not using any non-vegan ingredients while creating products and never testing on animals.

 Not only are your customers watching, but they’ll know when you don’t follow through on your promises.
 By making compliance a priority, you can show them that you genuinely care about their needs.
 And as a result, it will automatically boost your brand loyalty.